 False Denials

-According to Paine and Hansen (2002) the denial that is inherent in the inability or unwillingness of some CSA victims to disclose may be due to feelings of guilt from perceiving his/her self as a coconspirator to the abuse; in a sense it can be conceptualized as an internally driven denial.
-In response to questioning (e.g., by the police or in a clinical setting) some CSA victims may lie and falsely deny in whole or in part that the abuse occurred.
+According to Paine and Hansen (2002), the denial that is inherent in the inability or unwillingness of some victims of CSA to disclose may be due to feelings of guilt from perceiving his/her self as a co-conspirator to the abuse; in a sense, it can be conceptualized as an internally driven denial.
+In response to questioning (e.g., by the police or in a clinical setting), some victims of CSA may lie and falsely deny in whole or in part that the abuse occurred.
 The explicit statement by way of falsely denying an experience (e.g., “I was not abused”) in response to probing can be seen as an externally driven deceptive strategy to withhold the truth (Otgaar, Howe, Smeets, & Wang, 2016).
-Perpetrators also frequently use manipulative and intimidating tactics such as, grooming/coaching, bribes, and threats which can cause victims to engage in externally driven denial (Paine & Hansen, 2002).
-While denial may serve a protective purpose for both a sexual abuse victim or perpetrator in the short-term, it is predominantly perceived as an obstructive tactic to prevent problems from being addressed directly (Jackson, 2006).
+Perpetrators also frequently use manipulative and intimidating tactics, such as grooming/coaching, bribes, and threats, which can cause victims to engage in externally driven denial (Paine & Hansen, 2002).
+While denial may serve a protective purpose for both a sexual abuse victim or perpetrator in the short term, it is predominantly perceived as an obstructive tactic to prevent problems from being addressed directly (Jackson, 2006).

-The issue of denial has been discussed in diverse strands of science and is often mentioned as a coping strategy in discussions about trauma amongst victims of sexual abuse.
-The literature has benefited from some important discoveries on the denial patterns of CSA victims, albeit limited.
-Leander (2010) found that in a sample of 27 children with histories of proven abuse (e.g., film and or photograph evidence), the children collectively (falsely) denied any sexual abuse on 95 occasions during the first police interview.
-Sorensen and Snow (1991) retrospectively examined disclosure patterns in cases of confirmed CSA and found that a large majority of CSA victims who eventually disclosed had initially denied that the event had occurred.
-The study also showed that questioning by a parent/authority figure, being identified as potential victims and being questioned in a formal interview setting were the most common predictors of denials.
+The issue of denial has been discussed in diverse strands of science and is often mentioned as a coping strategy in discussions about trauma among victims of sexual abuse.
+The literature has benefited from some important, albeit limited, discoveries on the denial patterns of victims of CSA.
+Leander (2010) found that in a sample of 27 children with histories of proven abuse (e.g., film and or photographic evidence), the children collectively (falsely) denied any sexual abuse on 95 occasions during the first police interview.
+Sorensen and Snow (1991) retrospectively examined disclosure patterns in cases of confirmed CSA and found that a large majority of victims of CSA who eventually disclosed their abuse had initially denied that the event had occurred.
+The study also showed that questioning by a parent/authority figure, being identified as potential victims, and being questioned in a formal interview setting were the most common predictors of denials.

-Still, though the concept of false denials has been known by psychological professionals for some time, much about it remains unclear (Manousos & Williams, 1998; Otgaar et al., 2016).
-The number of focused studies that address false denials are few and at the moment only distal parallels can be drawn from associated research as attempts are made to enrich false denial literature.
-There has also been a disproportionate focus in favour of errors such as false allegations to the exclusion of the false negative error of false denial (Lyon, 1995).
-The absence of rigorous research on false denials may in part be attributed to the idea held by some that it would be immensely challenging to obtain accurate data (London, Bruck, Wright, & Ceci, 2008).
-More specifically, London and colleagues argued that it is almost impossible to accurately assess the rates of denial because most sexually abused children are never systematically interviewed.
-They argued further that since most sexually abused children are not officially interviewed such a sample would be unrepresentative of the entire population.
-However we believe that exploration into the issue of false denials should remain at the forefront of academic inquiry, if for no other reason than the fact that false denials could result in the dismissal of authentic cases of abuse (Sorensen & Snow, 1991).
+Still, although the concept of false denials has been known by psychological professionals for some time, much about it remains unclear (Manousos & Williams, 1998; Otgaar et al., 2016).
+The focused studies that address false denials are few and at the moment, only distal parallels can be drawn from associated research as attempts are made to enrich false denial literature.
+A disproportionate focus also exists in favor of errors such as false allegations to the exclusion of the false negative error of false denial (Lyon, 1995).
+The absence of rigorous research on false denials may in part be attributed to the idea held by some that obtaining accurate data would be immensely challenging (London, Bruck, Wright, & Ceci, 2008).
+More specifically, London and colleagues argued that accurately assessing the rates of denial is almost impossible because most sexually abused children are never systematically interviewed.
+They argued further that because most sexually abused children are not officially interviewed, such a sample would be unrepresentative of the entire population.
+However, we believe that exploration into the issue of false denials should remain at the forefront of academic inquiry, if for no other reason than the fact that false denials could result in the dismissal of authentic cases of abuse (Sorensen & Snow, 1991).

 Non-disclosure